fluid-project/sjrk-story-telling/docs/GRADES-SERVER.md

   each other one
 * `sjrk.storyTelling.server.dataSource.couch.view` gets the list of all stories from CouchDB
 * `sjrk.storyTelling.server.dataSource.couch.story` handles reading and writing a single story to CouchDB
+* `sjrk.storyTelling.server.dataSource.couch.authorStoriesView` retrieves a story by authorID and storyId.
+Used to get a story for editing.
 * `sjrk.storyTelling.server.dataSource.couch.deleteStory` deletes a story from the database